 Babies prefer this speech, which helps them tune into speech, especially when there is background noise.

 ‘All children develop at different times’

 The truth: Yes, to a degree.

-Mild and temporary speech and language delays can occur, and some children do learn new words faster than others.
-However, if a child has less than 200 words by 18 to 24 months they are at risk.
-It is important not to assume that delays are the result of normal developmental differences.
+Mild and temporary speech and language delays can occur, and some children to learn new words faster than others.
+However, if a child has less than 200 words by 18 to 24 months, they are at risk.
+It is important not to assume that delays result from typical developmental differences.
 Early intervention is the most effective tool to support successful language development.

-‘He/she isn’t talking properly, they are just lazy’
+‘He/she isn’t talking properly, and they are just lazy.’

 The truth: Young children instinctively practice speech and language as these skills emerge.

 They will not hold back from laziness.
 Difficulties with speech and language may be due to intimidation, stress, fear or other problems.

 ‘Second- and third-born children are late to talk because their older siblings do the talking for them.’